 This class is designed for those who enjoy painting and drawing botanicals, birds, animals, landscapes and other natural objects.
-We are not going to focus on scientifically precise encyclopedia-like illustrations, but rather do a lot of free sketches and paintings in more free and impressionistic style using watercolor paints and somme additional tools, such as pens and colored pencils.
+We are not going to focus on scientifically precise encyclopedia-like illustrations, but rather do a lot of free sketches and paintings in more relaxed and impressionistic style using a variety of mediums: watercolor paints, colored pencils, pens, inks and markers.

-When illustrating natural objects, we inevitably face the problem of rendering different types of textures: furs, feathers, sand and pebbles, trees bark, and glossy fruit skin… We’ll study different techniques that will help you do draw and paint such textures.
+When illustrating natural objects, we face the problem of rendering different types of textures: furs, feathers, sand and pebbles, trees bark, and glossy fruit skin… We’ll study different ways that will help you do draw and paint such textures.

 - watercolor paints in tubes or pans.
 Recommended brands: Winsor&Newton, Sennelier, White Nights, VanGogh, Grumbacher.
 Please don’t use or buy kid’s Crayola-style watercolors;